AdobeDocs/experience-manager-65.fr-FR/help/assets/camera-raw.md

 ![chlimage_1-131](assets/chlimage_1-337.png)

-*Figure : Options du volet latéral*
+*Figure : Options dans le volet latéral.*

 ![chlimage_1-132](assets/chlimage_1-338.png)

-*Figure : Utiliser cette option pour apporter des modifications légères à vos images*
+*Figure : Utilisez cette option pour apporter des modifications légères à vos images.*

-Après avoir enregistré les modifications apportées à une image Camera Raw, un nouveau rendu `AdjustedPreview.jpg` est généré pour cette image.
-Pour les types d’images autres que Camera Raw, les modifications sont répercutées dans tous les rendus.
+After saving the edits to a [!DNL Camera Raw] image, a new rendition `AdjustedPreview.jpg` is generated for the image.
+For other image types except [!DNL Camera Raw], the changes are reflected in all the renditions.

 ## Bonnes pratiques, problèmes connus et limites {#best-practices}